 The students have to complete assignments, which have to be submitted on a weekly basis.
-The assignment of each week corresponds (with some exceptions) to the material covered in the lectures of that week and has to be submitted before 4 pm of Monday of the following week.
+The assignment of each week corresponds (with some exceptions) to the material covered in the lectures of that week and has to be submitted before 12 noon on Monday of the following week.